 - 2-3 pairs of trousers.
 I take Craghoppers Kiwi Pro-Stretch trousers, as the stretch element makes them extremely comfortable for getting in and out of safari vehicles.
 In addition, they are lightweight and they dry very quickly in the African sun if they get wet.
 Any type of walking trousers, leggings or cargo trousers are absolutely fine, as long as you are comfortable!
 The one thing I would not recommend is jeans as you are likely to get very hot, and they take forever to dry.

 - 4-5 Plain T-shirts.
 I simply buy cheap 100% cotton t-shirts in khaki/brown or black.
-You used to be able to get great ones for about four pounds in BHS, but these days I find M&S and Asda usually have what I need.
+You used to be able to get great ones cheap in good old BHS, but these days I find M&S and Asda usually have what I need.
 I tend to stick away from beige, because you will get covered in dust, and these are harder to get clean again.
 Your clothes shouldn’t get ruined on the trip, but I would not recommend taking your favourite designer t-shirt – the lions never appreciate your effort anyway!

 - 2-3 Long sleeved tops.
 These really are essential to protect from the mozzies.
 I am one of the people that they like to eat alive, so as soon as it is heading for sunset I ensure that every bit of skin as possible is covered.
 I tend to opt for basic long sleeved cotton tops or isocool activity tops to keep cool, and I change out of my t-shirts.
 However cotton blouses/shirts over t-shirts are also completely sensible.
 One thing I would stress is natural fibres if possible, otherwise your skin may get agitated in the heat.
 Personally, I don’t see the need to invest in the mosquito repellant clothing, but this is a personal choice.
 I completely cover my skin (including face) in repellant and put the clothes on top, and so far have only had the occasional bite.